 For future years the Macroeconomic Forecast allows for fiscal consolidation, as outlined in the Convergence Programme of the Czech Republic, and thus for fulfilment of the Maastricht criterion for government deficit in 2013.
-Although with regard to elections concrete mix of consolidation measures is uncertain, step-by-step consolidation contained in the Convergence Programme can be considered a necessary minimum, also with regard of the CR's commitments toward the EU.
+Although with regard to elections concrete mix of consolidation measures is uncertain, consolidation contained step-by-step Convergence Programme can be considered a necessary minimum, also with regard of the CR's commitments toward the EU.